 In addition to working with partners to develop and extend the greenway for public enjoyment, Great Rivers Greenway has acquired more than 288 acres of land within the Meramec River corridor.

-Beginning with the westernmost section, The Meramec Greenway (paved) crosses under Highway 44 near the City of Eureka and extends 1.7 miles between Lions Park and Route 66 State Park.
+Beginning with the westernmost section, The Meramec Greenway (paved) crosses under Highway 44 near the City of Eureka and extends 1.5 miles between Lions Park and Route 66 State Park.
 To the east, the greenway stretches along the river between Glencoe and Sherman Beach Park (gravel).
-This section also includes the Rock Hollow Trail (paved) that spurs off two miles to Ridge Road.
-Further east, the greenway (paved) meanders through the trees along the banks of the river; linking Arnolds’s Grove Park in Valley Park to Simpson Park and Greentree Park in Kirkwood.
+This section also includes the Rock Hollow Trail (paved) that spurs off to Ridge Road.
+Further east, the greenway (paved) meanders through the trees along the banks of the river; linking Arnold’s Grove Park in Valley Park to Simpson Park and Greentree Park in Kirkwood.
 On the south and west side of the river, the greenway connects Unger Park to Fenton City Park and George Winter Park.
-In Lower Meramec Park, the greenway meanders for two miles along the Meramec River bottomland (paved).
+In Lower Meramec Park, the greenway meanders for 1.94 miles along the Meramec River bottomland (paved).